 In addition to that, there are two global marketing strategies used to spread brand messaging:

 Brands use the same standard message in every target market translating it into native languages.
-Standardization is about consistency in delivering the universal experience to all the markets.
-Though this global marketing strategy requires less control and resources, it may be difficult to use it in some markets due to high competition or local regulations.
+Standardization is about consistency in delivering universal experience to all the markets.
+Though this kind of global strategic marketing requires less control and resources, it may be difficult to use it in some markets due to high competition or local regulations.

 Brands adjust campaigns to each target market considering the national, cultural, and individual peculiarities of customers.
 Though localization requires in-depth market research, this global marketing strategy allows brands to create a stronger connection with customers on a personal level which leads to a better customer experience.

 Let’s start with the most obvious thing.
 The first advantage of any global digital marketing strategy is a large scale of activity reflected in the continuously increasing number of customers and sales.